ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/structure.md

 If present in the root directory of an _Attached RO-Crate Package_ as `ro-crate-preview.html` (or otherwise served in a _Detached RO-Crate Package_), the RO-Crate Website MUST:

 * Be a valid [HTML 5] document
-* Be useful to users of the RO-Crate - this will vary by community and intended use, but in general the aim to assist users in reusing data by explaining what it is, how it was created how it can be used and how to cite it.
+* Be useful to users of the RO-Crate - this will vary by community and intended use, but in general the aim is to assist users in reusing data by explaining what it is, how it was created, how it can be used and how to cite it.
 One simple approach to this is to expose *all* the metadata in the _RO-Crate Metadata Document_.

 `ro-crate-preview.html` SHOULD: